The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: The effective running Hubble constant

-Previously, the effective running Hubble constant has mainly been utilized to explore the Hubble tension (\cite{schiavone2022running, montani-carlevaro-dainotti2024, montani-carlevaro-dainotti2025}).
-Here, we illustrate why and how the effective running Hubble constant serves as a powerful diagnostic tool to uncover the nature of dark energy.
-Specifically, we introduce the novel approach proposed in this work: using the first derivative of the effective running Hubble constant to determine the nature of dark energy.
-To illustrate this, we first examine theoretically the simpler $w$CDM model, detailing the three fundamental scenarios: cosmological constant ($w=-1$), quintessence ($w>-1$), and phantom ($w<-1$).
-Subsequently, we extend the analysis to the more general CPL model also called $w_0w_a$CDM parameterization, exploring four scenarios arising from combinations of negative and positive values of $w_0$ and $w_a$.
-Since the analytical expressions of $\mathcal{H}'_0(z) \equiv \frac{d\mathcal{H}_0}{dz}$ are cumbersome, these are provided in Appendix ~\ref{sec:appA} eqs.\eqref{eq:H0_theo_wCDM},\eqref{eq:H0_theo_w0waCDM}, while graphical representations of the effective running Hubble constant and its first derivatives are shown in Figure~\ref{fig:H0z_two}.
-Based on these figures, we can make the following observations:
+Previously, the effective running Hubble constant has been used mainly to explore the Hubble tension \citep{schiavone2022running, montani-carlevaro-dainotti2024, montani-carlevaro-dainotti2025, DeSimone:2024lvy}.
+Here, we illustrate why and how the effective running Hubble constant also serves as a powerful diagnostic tool to uncover the nature of dark energy.
+Specifically, we propose a novel approach based on the first derivative of the effective running Hubble constant, $\mathcal{H}_0'(z)$, to determine the nature of dark energy.